 Many individuals, foundations, corporations, or government organizations restrict funding of independent projects to tax-exempt organizations.
-Fiscal Sponsorship allows AMIA to serve as a conduit for financial resources, and provides some support and oversight for project grants.
+Fiscal Sponsorship allows AMIA to serve as a conduit for financial resources, and provides administrative support and oversight for project grants.

 Projects fiscally sponsored by AMIA are able to offer the incentive of a charitable deduction for income tax purposes, a service individuals couldn’t otherwise offer.
 It also offers grant seekers the ability to access foundation and government grant funding that may only be accessible to non-profit organizations or fiscally sponsored projects.